devops4me/terraform-ignition-rabbitmq-config/README.md

+#### The igintion json content coming out of this module goes into the user data field of either an ec2 instances or a launch configurations.

+---

 # RabbitMQ 3.7 Cluster Configuration | ETCD Peer Discovery

 Deploying an **N node RabbitMQ 3.7 cluster** is extremely simple when you combine a modular Terraform design, an **etcd peer discovery backend** and two **systemd unit files** that are converted to Ignition json.